 7. Ignoring fees

-Your interest rate isn’t the only charge you’ll see on your mortgage; they’re also loaded with fees like:
+Your interest rate isn’t the only charge you’ll see on your mortgage.
+A home loan is also loaded with fees such as:

 - Appraisal — the lender will hire a third-party appraiser, but you’ll pay the bill